 Keep manicures simple

 Ask your GP for vitamins and supplements if necessary.
 (Biotin, Vitamin B complex helps promote healthy cell growth and aids in the metabolism of protein-building amino acids that are essential for nail growth.
-Biotin-rich foods and supplements also helps strengthen brittle fingernails)
+Biotin-rich foods and supplements also help strengthen brittle fingernails)

 Bottom line; eat healthy nutritious foods and vegetables and drinks loads of water.
 However, if you have a nail problem that doesn’t seem to go away see your Gp.